Breton Woods 1944, the U.S. dollar was backed by gold, respected internationally and became the World’s reserve currency.

 - Federal Reserve profits forfeited to the U.S. Treasury 160.65 billion

-6.352 trillion in new Federal debt in 23 months is 8 times the cost of FDR’s new deal that built America’s infrastructure, fueled the U.S. out of the great depression and prepared it for World War 2.
+6.352 trillion in new Federal debt (in 24 months) is 8 times more than the cost of FDR’s new deal that built America’s infrastructure, fueled the U.S. out of the great depression and prepared it for World War 2.